Set up locations and devices using the InStore device CLI

 • Create multiple locations and devices from a JSON or YAML configuration file.

-• Avoid conflicts with device dependencies and ordering.
+• Avoid conflicting device dependencies and ordering.

 • Securely access APIs.

-• Receive console feedback and error logging.
+• Receive console feedback and error logs.

-• Verify locations have been added and devices have been registered.
+• Verify that locations are added and devices are registered.

 Prerequisites

-• Node.js 22.x or higher
+• Node.js 22 or higher

-• npm 10.x or higher
+• npm 10 or higher

 Set up your local repository